SimeonHristov99/ML_24-25/Week_08 - Unsupervised Learning/README.md

 **Description:**

-The fish dataset is `6`-dimensional.
+The fish dataset (from task `5`) is `6`-dimensional.
 But what is its *intrinsic* dimension?
 To answer this question, we have to create a bar plot of the variances of the PCA features.
 Standardize the features before passing them to the PCA model - use a pipeline for that.

 Identify the intrinsic dimension of the scaled dataset and use it to apply `PCA`for dimensionality reduction.
 Output the shape of the resulting features.